 \section{Cellular resolution}

 In this section, we study projective cellular resolutions of the diagonal bimodule of an HPA.
 We observe that $X_A$ itself always gives a projective cellular resolution.
 Furthermore, we provide a sequence of simplicial collapses of $X_A$ which, at least in a large class of examples, provide a projective cellular resolution which is equal to the minimal resolution.
-As an application, we show that the Bondal-Ruan HPA is always Koszul and admits a minimal cellular resolution.
+As an application, we show, under a mild directability assumption, that the Bondal-Ruan HPA is Koszul and admits a minimal cellular resolution.